jadamsowers/trailhead/docs/HTTPS_SETUP.md

 # HTTPS Setup Guide

-This guide explains how to configure HTTPS for the Scouting Outing Manager in production mode.
+This guide explains how to configure HTTPS for Trailhead in production mode.

 ## Overview